idebtor/HuStarML/01GettingStarted.md

   $ pip install -U a_package_name
   ```

-### How to view Jupyter Notebook files(.ipynb) in a browser
+### How to view JupyterLab or Jupyter Lab/Notebook files(.ipynb) in a browser

 0. View them in github website automatically, but cannot run the code cells.
 and/or
-1. Follow the instructions [here](https://jupyter.readthedocs.io/en/latest/install.html) to install Python and Jupyter Notebook.
+1. Follow the instructions [here](https://jupyter.readthedocs.io/en/latest/install.html) to install Python and Jupyter Lab.
-2. Open a console, run the following command to run the Jupyter notebook
+2. Open a console, run the following command to run the Jupyter-lab
 ```
- $ jupyter notebook
+ $ jupyter-lab
 ```
 or double-click the following file on pc if available
 ```
-$ _start_ipynb.bat
+$ _start_jupyter.bat
 ```
 3. Now, you can read, run and edit the code/markdown cells.
 ----------------------------